cryptolok/ASLRay/README.md

 I have mentioned the shell variables size limit, but there is also a count limit, which appears to be about 10, thus allowing us to stock a 1 000 000 character shellcode, living us with just some tenth of thousand possibilities that can be tested rapidly and automatically.
 This time however, you will need to bruteforce and use NOP-sleds in order to make things quicker.

 That said, ASLR on both 32 and 64-bits can be easily bypassed in few minutes and with few lines of shell...

+The DEP/NX on the other hand, can be bypassed on x32 using [return-to-libc](https://www.exploit-db.com/docs/28553.pdf) technique by coupling it with statistical studies of different OSes, more specifically, their ASLR limitations and implementations, which can lead to a successful exploitation for 2 reasons.
+The rist one is being ASLR not so random in its choice and having some constants and poor entropy (easy to guess libC address).
+The second one is spraying the shell argument for libC into environment (easy to find and pass it to libC).

+To conclude, DEP/NX on 32-bits is weakened because of ASLR.

 ### HowTo